 \subsection{Asymptotics for Spherical Functions}

-In the course of proving theorem \ref{main} we have found it necessary to develop sharp asymptotics for spherical functions of large eigenvalue on $G$, which we state here as seperate theorems.
-First let us assume that $G$ is semisimple with no compact factors, in which case our result strengthens a theorem of Duistermaat, Kolk and Varadarajan \cite{DKV}.
-Let $\lambda \in \Aa^*_+$ and let $\varphi_\lambda$ denote the standard spherical function with parameter $\lambda$, normalised so that $\varphi_\lambda(e) = 1$.
-Fix a compact subset $C \subset \Aa^*_+$ which is bounded away from the walls.
-Let $\Vol_0(K)$ and $\Vol_0(M)$ be the volumes of $K$ and $M$ with respect to the metric induced from minus the Killing form on $\kk$, and for any $w \in W$ define
+In the course of proving Theorem \ref{main} we have found it necessary to develop sharp asymptotics for spherical functions of large eigenvalue on $G$, which we state here as separate theorems.
+First let us assume that $G$ is semisimple and noncompact with finite center.
+For $\lambda \in \ga^*_0$, let $\varphi_\lambda$ denote the standard spherical function with parameter $\lambda$, normalised so that $\varphi_\lambda(e) = 1$.
+If $\alpha$ is a nonzero root of $\ga$ in $\g$, let $m(\alpha)$ denote its multiplicity.
+Our result is the following: